mongodb/docs/source/includes/fact-onprem-roles.rst

-The user specified in the connection string must have, at a minimum, the :atlasrole:`atlasAdmin` role.
+The user specified in the connection string must have, at a minimum, the :authrole:`readAnyDatabase`, :authrole:`clusterMonitor`, and :authrole:`backup` roles.

 .. note::

-   To use ``mongosync`` in the :ref:`reverse direction <c2c-api-reverse>`, you must :atlas:`create a custum role
-   </reference/api/custom-roles-create-a-role>` that grants the
+   To use ``mongosync`` in the :ref:`reverse direction <c2c-api-reverse>`, you must create a custom role (using the :dbcommand:`createRole` command) that grants the following ActionTypes:
-   following ActionTypes:

    - :authaction:`setUserWriteBlockMode`
    - :authaction:`bypassWriteBlockingMode`